How much does tutoring cost?

 How do I schedule an appointment?

 There are many ways to schedule an appointment.
-Students can schedule appointments online during any time of day or night by accessing our scheduling system.
-Appointments can also be made by phone by calling (802) 656-4075, by emailing email@example.com, or by visiting the Tutoring Center in person at 244 Living/Learning Commons.
+Students can schedule appointments online by accessing our scheduling system.
+Appointments can also be made by calling (802) 656-4075, or emailing firstname.lastname@example.org.

 What if I need to cancel my appointment?

 The Tutoring Center has a 24 hour cancellation policy.
 This policy is in place to respect the time of our tutors, as well as to ensure that appointment slots are made available to other students who may need them.
-Students can cancel appointments by phone by calling (802) 656-4075, emailing firstname.lastname@example.org, or by visiting the Tutoring Center in person at 244 Living/Learning Commons.
-If an appointment is cancelled less than 24 hours in advance, the Tutoring Center reserves the right to charge the student account a $10 cancellation fee.
+Students can cancel appointments by calling (802) 656-4075 or emailing email@example.com.
+If an appointment is cancelled less than 24 hours in advance, the we reserve the right to charge the student account a cancellation fee.

 How often can I meet with my tutor?

-Students may meet with a tutor once a week, for no more than one hour, for each subject.
+Tutoring is limited to one hour per week per class.
 You may meet with a Biology tutor on Monday and a Math tutor on Wednesday, but not a Biology tutor on both Monday and Wednesday, for example.
-You may, however, attend as many group-tutoring and SI sessions you would like each week.
+However, group tutoring is unlimited - attend as many group tutoring or SI sessions as you need!
 Be sure to explore all of the group tutoring opportunities available to you; they are a great way to stay ahead in classes.

 What do I do if there is no tutor for my course?

-You should contact the staff in the Tutoring Center immediately, either by emailing email@example.com or filling out this form.
 We hire subject area tutors on a rolling basis throughout the semester.
 As soon as one is requested, we can begin the recruitment process.
-While this process does take some time on our part, the sooner you let us know, the sooner we can potentially offer you a tutor.
+While this process does take some time on our part, (and we cannot with certainty guarantee that we will be able to hire a qualified tutor) the sooner you let us know, the sooner we can potentially offer you a tutor!
+Use the link Request Contact Information for Tutors on our Schedule an Appointment page.

 How do I prepare for a tutoring session?